12. Data frames#

 CSV is the most portable and user-friendly format for exchanging matrix-like objects between different programs and computing languages (Python, Julia, LibreOffice Calc, etc.).
 Such files can be opened in any text editor.

-we can process data frames on a chunk-by-chunk basis,
+we can process data frames chunk by chunk.

 This is beneficial especially when data do not fit into memory